 The environmentally sustainable practices instituted at the hotel extends into communication and education from the hotel guest to the valuable employees.
 For the guests: cards are placed in guest rooms to inform guests that they could choose an environmentally-friendly practice and prevent copious amounts of hot water being used and prevent waste chemicals from going into the waste stream by choosing to reuse their towels and linens.
 They are instructed where to leave the items should they choose to have new towels and linens replaced daily.
 As this simple practice is instituted at an increasing number of other hotels, it has and will continue to save a significant amount of hot water and cleaning chemicals from being used.

-For the staff, The Best Western Kelowna has an Environmental Policy that is part of a “New –Hire” orientation package requesting their participation in the hotel’s overall commitment to doing everything economically feasible to keep our air, water and earth safe and clean for future generations.
+For our team, The Best Western Kelowna has an Environmental Policy that is part of a “New –Hire” orientation package requesting their participation in the hotel’s overall commitment to doing everything economically feasible to keep our air, water and earth safe and clean for future generations.